wasmfx/wasmfx-spec/proposals/continuations/Explainer.md

 computation that may perform non-local control flow.

-### Resuming Continuations
+### Invoking Continuations

-There are two ways to resume (or start) a continuation.
+There are two ways to invoke (or run) a continuation.
 The first way resumes the continuation under a named *handler*, which handles subsequent control suspensions within the continuation.